City of Kingston Paving

 Jacob's Valley Storm Sewer Improvements Project

 The Jacob’s Valley Storm Sewer Improvements Project involves replacing storm sewer pipeline and lining of existing drainage pipes to reduce flooding on Broadway under the CSX overpass, near the YMCA, and on Summer Street.
-Streets affected by the work will be paved once the sewer work is completed:
+Streets affected by the work were paved after the sewer work was completed: